giant-consortium/cookbook/pre_phasing_checks.md

 There are several checks made to QC'd array data by this workflow as detailed below.
 Reference datasets are built into the .sif container file to enable comparisons between study genotype data and reference panel.

 1. **Chromosome and base-pair order**
 A check made is to ensure all variants are ordered in the `.bim` file by chromosome / base-pair position.
 Updates to the data will be made if unexpected ordering of variants has been identified.
+The updated PLINK files will be placed in the directory assigned to the `out_dir` variable.

 2. **Overlap with imputation reference panel**
 A check is made to determine how many variants overlap with the imputation reference panel based on chromosome and base-pair position.
 Variants that do not overlap based on genomic coordinates will be removed.